 What's the difference between your current career track and pursuing music?
 Are you really talented at what you're trying to do now?
 You may want to keep it as a fallback at it and pursue music after.
 Are you struggling with your current track, or do you have an extreme lack of interest in it compared to music?
 Then, it may be a good idea to call it quits.

-Are you studying music in school already and consider dropping out and doing it without having to pay for the courses?
+Are you studying music in school already and are considering dropping out and doing it without having to pay for the courses?
 With the right plan, you may be able to find the same amount of success with or without school training and tuition.
 Arts degrees are holding less and less weight these days, but majors like music therapy and music education are likely still worth completing.

 As I said earlier, the music industry has gotten mighty crowded.
 Decades back, there were a few major labels who were giving opportunities to bands and artists here and there who made a name for themselves with their talent and work ethic.
-Now, artists and bands need to have talent, work ethic, an audience already, a few placements, maybe a few music videos and tour history, and much more in order to impress big companies.
+Now, artists and bands need talent, work ethic, an audience already, a few placements, maybe a few music videos and tour history, and much more to impress big companies.
 Are you prepared to work even harder than past legends who dropped out did?

-We all have big dreams and we all possess the capabilities to reach our dreams, but only a small few of us will truly make it there.
+We all have big dreams, and all possess the capabilities to reach our dreams, but only a small few of us will truly make it there.
 You may find that your personality and talents will give you a big advantage in the music world, or you may find that as you've read through these questions, things might not actually work out as well as you thought they would.

 Either way, it's all about balancing your expectations and finding where your happiness and true vocation really lies.
 Some people drop out, fail, and find that it made them a better person at the end of the journey.
 Other people find music career success, hate it, then find that they actually preferred to live a more mundane lifestyle.
 Life is a crazy journey that will lead you to the most unexpected places.